 feature-image

-Most fans heading into Miami were expecting a SHO-down in the fourth quarterfinal of WBC 2026.
+Most fans heading into Miami were expecting a SHO-down in the fourth quarterfinals of WBC 2026.
 But Venezuela broke a lot of hearts, advancing to the semis with an 8-5 victory over reigning champions, Japan.
-While it was a historic win, it’s Ronald Acuña Jr.’s celebratory comments that have gone viral.
-And he has (rightfully?) earned some flak from a Red Sox Veteran.
+With that historic win, Ronald Acuña Jr.’s celebratory comments have gone viral.
+And he has (rightfully?) earned some flak from a Red Sox veteran.

 Watch What’s Trending Now!